jeannchuab/CatApp/README.md

 ## Features
  - The user should be able to see a list of cat images, available on [CATAAS API](https://cataas.com/#/)
- - The user should be able to search for differents cat tags, such as "White", "Black", "Babie", "Kitten" and others
+ - The user should be able to search for different cat tags, such as "White", "Black", "Babie", "Kitten" and others
  - The user should be able to customize a cat image with a phrase
  - The user should be able to share an image of a cat using the default share options available on iOS
  - A friendly message should be displayed in case of connection problems
  - A friendly message should be displayed if there are no results for the search
- - A friendly message should be displayed if some problem occured when customizing the phrase
+ - A friendly message should be displayed if some problem occurs when customizing the phrase
  - The app layout should be compatible with Dark mode

 ## Required tools